sandrosage/Monocular_Depth_Estimation/readme.md

 ### Setup

-1) Pick one or more models and download the corresponding weights to the `weights` folder:
+1) Pick one of the estimator types and download the weights
+  - Monodepth2: automatically downloads the weights in the first run
+  - MiDaS and DPT: download the model from their repositories and store them inside the `weights` folder in the correct directory (e.g. ``Depth_Estimation/MiDaS/weights`)
+  - ZoeDepth: works with `torch.hub` and also automatically downloads the weights.

 #### MiDaS
 - For highest quality: [dpt_beit_large_512](https://github.com/isl-org/MiDaS/releases/download/v3_1/dpt_beit_large_512.pt)